RatInfestation/Unciv-Rebalance-Mod/README.md

  +50% Production when constructing Culture wonders in all cities before discovering Steam Power +1 Culture whenever a Great Person is expended
   # Germany
+Changes:
+  "When conquering an encampment, earn [25] Gold and recruit a Barbarian unit <with [100]% chance>",
 Additions:
+  When defeating a [Barbarian, Land] unit, earn 5 Gold and recruit it with 13% chance -100% maintenance costs for Barbarian units